 You can explore the area around town and its quirky attractions on a number of routes.
 They are marked – in a fair dinkum Lightning Ridge way – by different coloured car doors.

-Lightning Ridge itself is a fairly modern urban centre, where all the basic comforts, amenities and even an olympic sized swimming pool can be found.
+Lightning Ridge itself is a fairly modern urban centre with all the basic comforts, amenities and even an olympic sized swimming pool.
 But the makeshift mining camps that lie beyond in the fabled opal fields of The Grawin are something different alltogether.

 Dusty road to The Grawin.

 Off the map

 Once you head out into the bush, you are largely off the grid.
 The people who live there have to be self-sufficient in almost every way.
 And the road runs out of pavement long before it reaches The Grawin.
 It’s not even on the official map, but you can ask for an improvised map with rudimentary roads drawn in at the Lightning Ridge information centre.

 So, I ventured off into the wilderness – and rocked up at the Grawin’s Club in the Scrub just before sunset.
 To the bemusement of the local clientele, who were quite surprised to see a foreign sheila in a rickety car emerging out of the scrub unexpectedly.

 The Club in the Scrub

 Roads under perpetual repair…

-The next day, I was invited on a spontaneous drive around The Grawin by one of the friendly locals, who liked to show me the interesting places and talk about the history.
+The next day, I was invited on a spontaneous drive around The Grawin by one of the friendly locals.
+He liked to show me the interesting places and talk about the history.
 There are no street names anywhere, and the roads are bumpy & dusty and perpetually under repair.
 But there are also lots of artistic creations, a botanical cactus garden, and even their own 9-hole golf course.
 And of course several bush pubs have been crafted.
 The Club in the Scrub has its own Weather Rock too.